 Learn workplace adaptions

 Lucky for me, I am going into a career that embraces disabilities and accessibility.
-Working with the elementary school allowed me to understand what I can do easily and what may require additional assistance, as well as understand what assistive technology I could use to help me at my future job.
+Working with the elementary school allowed me to understand what I can do easily and what may require additional assistance.
+I also could understand what assistive technology that I use to help me at my future job.

 Learn things no class can offer

-One of the questions I am asked somewhat frequently in college is if I took any classes related to my major in high school.
-Well, I am yet to encounter a class in a public high school about assistive technology, so I didn’t have the opportunity to take any formal classes for my major.
+One of the questions I am asked in college is if I took any classes related to my major in high school.
+Well, I am yet to encounter a class in a public high school about assistive technology.
+As a result, I didn’t have the opportunity to take any formal classes for my major.
 However, my mentorship helped prepare me for what I would study in college and teach me about my desired field.
 Mentorships are awesome for students going into less traditional majors.

 A memorable experience

 I absolutely loved working with everyone at my mentorship, and found myself more emotional at the fifth grade graduation than I was at my own graduation.
 I am so fortunate that I was able to attend my elementary school for an additional year and see everything that has changed, so I can keep these things in mind for my future career.
-I highly recommend that every student do a mentorship or job shadow in high school, at least once.
+Every student should do a mentorship or job shadow in high school, at least once.